prateekrastogi/consert.seeder/README.md

-model field 'artist': enriched 'artists' whose yt search returned this video model field 'albums': enriched 'artist albums' whose yt search returned this video model field 'tracks': enriched 'artist top tracks' whose yt search returned this video
+model field 'artist': enriched 'artists' whose yt search returned this video model field 'albums': enriched 'artist albums' whose yt search returned this video model field 'tracks': enriched 'artist top tracks' whose yt search returned this video model field 'isRemoved': tells whether the video isRemoved from yt
 ---
+yt-broadcast: Handles the fetching, updation, and removal of  `live now` yt broadcasts
+model field 'isRemoved': tells whether the broadcast isRemoved from yt
+---
 recombee: Continuously Syncs the yt-videos of type 'video' and enriched-artist of type 'artist' to recombee dependent on: enriched-artist and yt-video
 ---
-elastic-video: Continuously syncs the modified yt-videos with artist ids replaced by artist names dependent on: enriched-artist and yt-video
+elastic-video: Continuously syncs the modified yt-videos with artists ids replaced by artists 'names' and 'genres' dependent on: enriched-artist and yt-video
 ---
 All models set* methods: Mostly used for cleanly restarting/resetting model sync/put methods from scratch, otherwise no usage in running regular system